Connect with us

 Nige Tassell column: Who’d be a manager!
 Bosses under more strain

-(EARLY SEASON DEPARTURE: Former boss Bradley Quinton)
+(EARLY SEASON DEPARTURE: Former Braintree Town boss Bradley Quinton)

 By Nige Tassell

 Autumn is a time of certainty.
 Leaves fall from trees.
 The days are as black as soot come tea-time.
-And managers will forever hear the plop of P45s on doormats.
+And football managers will forever hear the plop of P45s on doormats.

 In the football world, autumn is a time of both reflection and projection.
 The season is three or so months old and has thus offered plenty for a club’s directors to chew over.
 The performances so far may already be enough to condemn a manager to his fate.